Please be advised that due to the current situation with coronavirus (Covid-19) our audit timelines have changed.

 The next round of the audit will involve extensive changes to content and methodology.

 The aim is to:

 - Move to more rapid and regular reporting, enabling sites to gauge the effect of local quality improvement initiatives

 - Move to prospective identification of patients for sampling, to aid above

 - Focus on areas where there is lower/variable performance and reduce the total number of items measured

 - Examine methods for collecting feedback from patients as well as carers on an annual basis

-We aim to work with 20 pilot hospital in different areas of England and Wales to develop and test these changes.
+We are working with pilot hospital in different areas of England and Wales to develop and test these changes.